Genetic Fact Sheets for Parents

 With prompt and careful treatment, children with symptoms of 2MBCD deficiency have a good chance to live healthy lives with typical growth and development.

 Despite treatment, some children may have repeated bouts of hypoglycemia or metabolic crises.
-This can cause brain damage and may lead to life-long learning problems or mental retardation.
+This can cause brain damage and may lead to life-long learning problems or intellectual disabilities.

 What causes the 2MBCD enzyme to be absent or not working correctly?